NeurodataWithoutBorders/nwb-guide/docs/installation.rst

 Ubuntu
 ---------------------------

-Please follow the Developer Installation instructions on the [linux-fix](https://github.com/neurodatawithoutborders/nwb-guide/tree/linux-fix) branch of the NWB GUIDE.
+Please follow the Developer Installation instructions on the :ref:`linux-fix <linux-fix>` branch of the NWB GUIDE.